-Searchability decreases time spent looking for documents or proper wording, and access controls increase privacy and security both inside and outside the company.
-Compliance is easier through the use of templates and comprehensive records of all edits and conversations.
+Searchability decreases time spent looking for documents or proper wording.
+Access controls increase privacy and security both inside and outside the company.
+Additionally, compliance is easier through the use of templates and comprehensive records of all edits and conversations.

 1. Analyze Your Current Contract Management Process.

 First, it’s important to understand the difficulties and benefits of the current process.
 What works and what are the major pain points?
 Who is involved, and what is the standard process?
 Are there company guidelines for language, storage, and usage?
 What is the current rate of contracts that get signatures versus those that go unfulfilled?
-What does storage and retrieval look like once a contract is complete work well?
+Does storage and retrieval once a contract is complete work well?

-2. Identify a Power User Department.
+2. Identify a Power-User Department.

 Carefully monitoring KPIs in one department of power users–likely Legal, Sales, or Procurement–leads to defined success metrics and ROI.
-An organization-wide rollout is key to get the full benefit of the platform, but focusing on the behavior of power users will allow for quickly scaling up gains in efficiency.
+An organization-wide rollout is key to get the full benefit of the platform.
+However, focusing on the behavior of power users will allow for quickly scaling up gains in efficiency.

 3. Implement the CLM Platform Universally.

-A customer success manager should be able to perform personalized demos for the team and answer all questions throughout the implementation.
-Throughout this training, stakeholders should observe compliance and any other issues that may arise, and adjust implementation accordingly.
+A customer success manager should be able to perform personalized demos for the team and answer all questions during the implementation.
+Ideally, throughout this training, stakeholders should observe compliance and any other issues that may arise, and adjust implementation accordingly.

 4. Increase Awareness and Compliance.

-By using standard language, clauses, and procurement practices, the company is at less of a risk.
+By using standard language, clauses, and procurement practices, the company is at less risk.
 A CLM platform should provide a repository for Legal-approved templates and teams should have certain permissions based on their teams or roles.
 Maintaining compliance will streamline processes and result in faster contracts, and as a result, a higher ROI.

 5. Measure the Impact of the Digital Process.

 While there may be an initial learning curve, a good platform should have teams working smarter and faster in a matter of weeks or months, not years.
-In addition to speed, aspects such as compliance, contract language, collaboration, and the number of contracts procured should improve as you continue to use the platform.
+In addition to speed, aspects such as compliance, contract language, collaboration, and the number of contracts processed should improve as you continue to use the platform.

-6. Evolve and Adapt the Digital Process.
+6. Evolve and Adapt the Digital Contract Process.